 Draining whey from ricotta curds into little plastic ricotta baskets

-Finally we got to the ‘best’ part of the class – getting to taste everything, with a glass of wine (or Appletiser – a non-drinker’s best friend).
+Finally we got to the ‘best’ part of the class – getting to taste everything, with a glass of wine.

 Our fresh ricotta with turkish bread and crackers.
 This was so fresh and creamy, you only needed a good chunk with a piece of fresh bread and nothing else.
 At home I particularly love ricotta with berries and honey on toast so can’t wait to give this a go when I try making it at home.

 Cheese aficionados may be interested to know that Om Nom Cheese also has an online store which you can purchase all your cheesemaking goodies such as vegetarian rennet, cultures, cheesecloths and more from at very reasonable prices.
-There are also several suburbs that she also provides free shipping for (including my own – yay!!).
+There are also several suburbs that she also provides free shipping for.
 You can find her shop by clicking here.